 - Take advantage of the Google Import tool to import Google Ads campaigns.

-- Create an upload file and import it to Bing Ads.
+- Create an upload file and import it to Microsoft Advertising.

-Thanks for reading this Study guide, Introduction to campaigns, ad groups and Import from Google Ads.
-Continue studying or take the Bing Ads Accredited Professional exam to become accredited.
+Thanks for reading this Study Guide, Introduction to campaigns, ad groups and Import from Google Ads.
+Continue studying or take the Microsoft Advertising Certified Professional exam to become certified.